Which newspapers offer a student discount?

 Similar to the Financial Times, almost all of The Times' content is behind a paywall.
 If you want to read what they've got to say, you'll have to pay up.

-Standard subscriptions cost around £26 a month but, as a student, you can get it for £1.99 per month.
-Plus, your first month will be completely free.
-You can use this offer for up to four years, but you have to commit to at least 12 months for the student discount.
+Standard digital subscriptions cost around £26 per month.
+But, as a student, you can get it for a fraction of the full price by paying just £9.99 per year for three years.
+You will have to commit to at least 12 months for the student discount.

 -